Veil-of-Aether/worldbuilding/CONTRIBUTING.md

 # Contributing to *The Veil of Aether*

-Thank you for considering contributing to ***The Veil of Aether***!
-We welcome contributions from the community.
-By following these guidelines, you'll help ensure that contributions are smooth and beneficial for everyone involved.
+Thank you for your interest in contributing to the Veil of Aether!
+Please read the guidelines if you aren't yet familiar with them.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)